 On this dayFeb 10, 1908

-Mob of 2000 Lynches Eli Pigot in Brookhaven, Mississippi
+Mob of 2,000 White People Lynches a Black Man in Brookhaven, Mississippi

-On the morning of February 10th, according to news reports, police deputies and armed military guards transported Mr. Pigot from Jackson to Brookhaven to stand trial.
-Upon arrival in Brookhaven, the lynch mob briefly scuffled with the military guards before seizing Mr. Pigot, kicking and beating him, and then hanging him from a telephone pole less than a hundred yards from the Lincoln County Courthouse.
+On the morning of February 10, according to news reports, police deputies and armed military guards transported Mr. Pigot from Jackson to Brookhaven to stand trial.
+Upon arrival in Brookhaven, the lynch mob briefly scuffled with the military guards before seizing Mr. Pigot, kicking and beating him, and then hanging him from a telephone pole less than 100 yards from the Lincoln County Courthouse.
 The mob then riddled Mr. Pigot's corpse with bullets as it swung from the pole.

 After the lynching, press reports focused on the minor injuries sustained by military officials who, despite failing to protect Mr. Pigot from mob murder, were lauded for their “courage and effort.”
 The state governor denounced the mob’s actions, but nothing was done to bring the perpetrators to justice.
 Though the lynching took place in broad daylight with officers of the court present—the judge who was scheduled to preside over Mr. Pigot’s trial witnessed his brutal death and some white men scheduled to serve on the jury reportedly participated in the lynching—no one was ever held accountable for the murder of Eli Pigot.